Diesel (2025 film): Release

+Theatrical

 Diesel was theatrically released on 17 October 2025, coinciding with Diwali, clashing with Bison Kaalamaadan and Dude.
-Along with the original Tamil version, the film will also be released in the dubbed versions of Telugu and Hindi.
+Apart from the original Tamil version, dubbed versions in Telugu and Hindi were planned.

+Home media

+The film began streaming on Amazon Prime Video and SimplySouth from 21 November 2025.

 Reception

 Critical response

 Abhinav Subramanian of The Times of India gave 2.5/5 stars and wrote "Except nothing ever catches fire.
 The film plods through its conflicts with a flatness that simply goes through the motions. [...]
 Harish Kalyan has the looks and the chops that help with screen presence.
 He's lively and really carries the movie.
 Vinay Rai plays a steely antagonist, and Karunas lends good support."
 Akshay Kumar of Cinema Express gave 2.5/5 stars and wrote "Diesel is a movie that requires caution regarding its expectations, and it succeeds in parts.
 The genuine efforts to showcase the struggles in fishermen's livelihood and their living are also worth plaudits.
 But the poor writing choices create a disconnect between commercial appeal and the story's needs."
 Janani K of India Today gave 1.5/5 stars and wrote "'Diesel' squanders a potentially explosive premise about fishing communities and crude oil theft by drowning it in borrowed ideas, shoddy execution, and technical incompetence."

-Anusha Sundar of OTT Play gave 1.5/5 stars and wrote "Diesel unfortunately becomes a disappointing watch.
+Anusha Sundar of OTTPlay gave 1.5/5 stars and wrote "Diesel unfortunately becomes a disappointing watch.
 With too many elements, and deviations in form of unwanted romance and comedy, the focus for Diesel is lost in translation."
-Bhuvanesh Chandar of The Hindu wrote "Diesel is a forgettable outing for Harish Kalyan, but you can’t help but appreciate the actor for the effort he puts in this all-new space. [...]
-However, this engine needed more ignition and less imitation of a formula, and perhaps a convincing re-draft and some trust in the audience could have made Harish’s efforts worthwhile."
-Prathyush Parasuraman of The Hollywood Reporter India wrote, "What really troubled me was despite the apparent years swallowed by this film’s production, it has this fractured texture, where action and reaction feel divorced, as though they do not belong to the same motion.
+Bhuvanesh Chandar of The Hindu wrote "Diesel is a forgettable outing for Harish Kalyan, but you can't help but appreciate the actor for the effort he puts in this all-new space. [...]
+However, this engine needed more ignition and less imitation of a formula, and perhaps a convincing re-draft and some trust in the audience could have made Harish's efforts worthwhile."
+Prathyush Parasuraman of The Hollywood Reporter India wrote, "What really troubled me was despite the apparent years swallowed by this film's production, it has this fractured texture, where action and reaction feel divorced, as though they do not belong to the same motion.
 As though the lips and words do not belong to the same dialogue".